Mark your calendar the 18th of September for Plaza.Expo - a one-day hybrid conference in Aarhus.

 Curious Neighbours creator Gus Guerrero and Phil Hall dig into Gus’ exploration of Nordic creative culture.

 With more than 200 interviews since 2018 with creatives from all over the Nordics, Gus has an interesting take on what Nordic creative culture is.
 An outsider’s point of view from inside the region.
-He will explore this, plus some insights on international creatives working in Denmark, in a conversation with Phil Hall (former BBC, now Manyone & Glastonbury Festival radio) in a live interview on stage.
+He explored this, plus gave some insights on international creatives working in Denmark, in a conversation with Phil Hall (former BBC, now Manyone & Glastonbury Festival radio) in a live interview on stage.

 Why is this interesting?
 Because, in our opinion, ”Danish creativity” is in many ways our superpower.
 Or is it?
 Gus and Phil will try to shed some light on that.